 If you have a disability, medical condition, or prosthetic device, you are not required to remove your shoes for screening.
 If you keep your shoes on, you will undergo additional visual and physical screening, including an explosive trace detection sampling of your shoes while they remain on your feet.

-You may call the TSA Cares toll free helpline at 1.855.787.2227 (Monday through Friday) ahead of your travel date with questions regarding what to expect during screening.
-This is a dedicated resource specifically for passengers with disabilities, medical conditions and TSA recommends that you call 72 hours ahead of your travel date.
+TSA Helpline You may call the TSA Cares toll free helpline at 1.855.787.2227 (Monday through Friday) ahead of your travel date with questions regarding what to expect during screening.
+This is a dedicated resource specifically for passengers with disabilities and medical conditions.
+TSA recommends that you call 72 hours ahead of your travel date.

 Be sure to put your name, address and phone number on all your luggage and carry-on items.
 Make sure you keep your luggage with you at all times.
 To assist in the security screening process, the Transportation Security Administration asks that you either leave your bags unlocked, or use a TSA-recognized lock to lock your bag.